unic-ailab/flockai-working/README.md

 3. `make package`
     Generates the new package under the `dist/` directory.
 4. `make upload`
-    Uploads the package in the specified pypi repository. **Note**: The version number should be upgraded in `setup.py` in order to push to the repository (ie. 0.0.1 -> 0.0.2)
+    Uploads the package in the specified pypi repository.
 5. `make install`
-    Install Flock AI in Webots home folder to be used as a library.
+    Installs Flock AI in Webots home folder to be used as a library.
 6. `make clean` (*Optional*)
     Cleans the build directory.
 This step should be done before rebuilding the package.

+##### Development pipelines
+1. `make`
+    Clean previous build files, builds new package, uploads to pypi.
+2. `make install`
+    Installs new version of Flock AI in Webots home folder to be used as a library.